-- F-1 students (and F-2 dependents) have no government-mandated insurance requirements so these students will follow state or school requirements, if present. - J-1 visa holders (and J-2 dependents) have minimum insurance requirements set by the US State Department. - The rules about non-immigrants being eligible for the US Healthcare Marketplace plans are unclear, and they are not eligible for the tax subsidy, making the plans quite expensive. - International students' insurance needs, healthcare needs, and budget are often quite different from the domestic population.
+- F-1 students (and F-2 dependents) have no government-mandated insurance requirements so these students will follow state or school requirements, if present. - J-1 visa holders (and J-2 dependents) have minimum insurance requirements set by the US State Department. - Other populations, such as DACA students or those with refugee/asylum status, may have limited insurance options if the school doesn't offer an insurance plan. - The rules about non-immigrants being eligible for the US Healthcare Marketplace plans are unclear, and they are not eligible for the tax subsidy, making the plans quite expensive. - International students' insurance needs, healthcare needs, and budget are often quite different from the domestic population.